tspspi/electronSourceController2/README.md

 # Electron gun power supply and monitoring controller

+_Note_: This project is designed for a particular experiment so it will not be much of use for anyone who's not working on exactly that experiment.

 This is firmware for a simple electron gun controller that is controlling

 * Up to four FUG HCP 14-6500 high voltage power supplies (acceleration